 The issuance of the Merger Shares and the Merger Option Consideration will dilute the percentage ownership and voting interests of the Company's existing stockholders.
 Upon the issuance of the Merger Shares and the Merger Option Consideration to the NAPW Affiliates in connection with the Merger, the NAPW Affiliates will own 50% of the Company's outstanding Common Stock, as well as 50% of the Common Stock on a fully-diluted basis, immediately after the consummation of the Merger.
-Therefore, the ownership and voting interests of the Company's existing the proportionately reduced.
-The Merger will not however, result in any changes in the rights of the Company's stockholders will be proportionately reduced.
-The Merger will not however, result in any changes in the rights of the Company's stockholders.
-Because certain provisions of the Merger Agreement require an adjustment to the number of shares of the Company's Common Stock to be issued in the Merger if the number of shares of the Company's Common Stock after the date of the Merger Agreement and the effective time of the Merger, any issuances of shares of Common Stock after the date of this Information Statement will not cause the NAPW Affiliates to own less than 50% of the Company's outstanding Common Stock (including on a fully-diluted basis) immediately after the consummation of the Merger.
+Therefore, the ownership and voting interests of the Company's existing stockholders will be proportionately reduced.
+The Merger will not, however, result in any changes in the rights of the Company's stockholders.
+The Merger Shares will be issued as restricted securities.
+Because certain provisions of the Merger Agreement require an adjustment to the number of shares of the Company's Common Stock to be issued in the Merger if the number of shares of the Company's Common Stock on the Merger Agreement and the effective time of the Merger, any issuances of shares of Common Stock after the date of this Information Statement will not cause the NAPW Affiliates to own less than 50% of the Company's common Stock directioning on a fully-diluted basis) immediately after the consummation of the Merger.